vil-kautto/D-D-charCreator/README.md

 `4d6 - the smallest roll`

-This gives the generated character a start with attributes between 3-18, with a small weight towards the larger numbers.
+This gives the generated character a start with attributes between 3-18, with a weight towards larger numbers.

 *Note: the attributes can be larger than 18 via racial bonuses.*